honeypotio/searchspot/README.md

 Example
 -------
-You can create your own searchspot creating a new executable with cargo, whose `main.rs` will look like our [src/main.rs](https://github.com/honeypotio/searchspot/blob/master/src/main.rs), but instead of using `searchspot::resources::user::Talent`, you'll need to replace it with a new resource made by you, according to your needs.
+You can create your own searchspot creating a new executable with cargo, whose `main.rs` will look like ours, but instead of using `searchspot::resources::user::Talent`, you'll need to replace it with a new resource made by you, according to your needs.

 Basically, a resource is any struct that implements the trait `searchspot::resource::Resource`.

 Authentication
 --------------
-When the authentication is enabled, the server accepts only requests that provide an `Authentication` header containing a valid [TOTP](https://en.wikipedia.org/wiki/HMAC-based_One-time_Password_Algorithm) token generated using the secrets defined in searchspot's `auth.read` or `auth.write` depending from the kind of request (either `GET` or `POST`/`DELETE`).
-I.e.: `{ "Authorize" => "token 492039" }`.
+When the authentication is enabled, the server accepts only requests that provide an `Authentication` header containing a valid
+[TOTP](https://en.wikipedia.org/wiki/HMAC-based_One-time_Password_Algorithm) token generated using the secrets defined in searchspot's `auth.read` or `auth.write` depending from the kind of request (either `GET` or `POST`/`DELETE`), i.e.: `{ "Authorize" => "token 492039" }`.

 Heroku
 ------